routerjoe/LanaNolan.com/MASTER_TASKS.md

 - This file is intended to be the single source of truth for task tracking; update items and push with each change

 ## Player Dashboard and Site Content Updates (requested 2025-08-16)
-- [-] Rename "Admin Dashboard" to "Player Dashboard" across UI and any routes/labels
+- [x] Rename "Admin Dashboard" to "Player Dashboard" across UI and any routes/labels
 - [ ] Make the name at the top of the main site editable via Player Dashboard
   - [ ] Add fields: Player First Name, Player Last Name
   - [ ] Wire these fields to display on the public site header/hero